NUISANCEMC/HEPData/README.md

 ### Formats

-Tables should generally be uploaded in the [HepData `YAML` data format](https://hepdata-submission.readthedocs.io/en/latest/data_yaml.html#yaml-data-file-example) as it allows unambiguous, fully generic N-dimensional rectangular binned and unbinned data.
+Tables should generally be uploaded in the [HEPData `YAML` data format](https://hEPdata-submission.readthedocs.io/en/latest/data_yaml.html#yaml-data-file-example) as it allows unambiguous, fully generic N-dimensional rectangular binned and unbinned data.
 Using ROOT files containing `TH1` instances, as is common in HEP data releases, places additional constraints on the uniformity of multi-dimensional binnings that do not accomodate current and future measurements where more-optimized binning might be needed.
-However, given the ubiquity of ROOT histograms in existing data releases, they can be used, and HepData can often transparently convert them to YAML files.
+However, given the ubiquity of ROOT histograms in existing data releases, they can be used, and HEPData can often transparently convert them to YAML files.

 This document may be updated in the future to cover other on-disk formats that NUISANCE can handle, please get in touch if you would like to contribute or request a new data table format.